AshridgeTechnologies/elemento/stories/Revision aid example app.md

 Requirements
 ------------

-- File datastore: Open, New, Save As on Menu under icon
+- ✅ File datastore: Open, New, Save As on Menu under icon
-- Fact entity: Id, Question, Answer, Date Learned, Recall data
+- ✅ Fact entity: Id, Question, Answer, Date Learned, Recall data
 - Recall data: Last revised, Success, Times revised, Times succeeded
-- Fact list page: List with Show/Add/Update/Delete
+- ✅ Fact list page: List with Show/Add/Update/Delete
-- Bulk add facility from CSV
+- ✅ Bulk add facility from CSV
-- Learning page: Facts not yet learned
+- ✅ Learning page: Facts not yet learned
 - Revision page: List with Selection in priority order
-- Selection is by time intervals after date learned and no successful revision
+- ✅ Selection is by time intervals after date learned and no successful revision
 - Ordering is by date learned descending, random within date
 - Revision row hides answer until click one of two buttons - tick or cross
 - Update revised data according to answer
 - Can change answer on the same day
+- Can search for a word in the question or translation
+- Help page